Vittor-Javidan/EarthLog/docs/backlog.md

 # Expo camera

 ## refactoring:
-- Make the Config being saved as a files, instead of using local storage

 ## features:
 - Add a gps snapshot button on <GPSInput />, for those who just want to want click, in case accuracy is not that important